lafourcadep/S2TXA/README.md

   > *Extraction of slip systems and twinning variants from a Lagrangian analysis of molecular dynamics simulations*
   > Mechanis of Materials (2025), Volume 200, Special Issue STAMS 2023 / SEMTA-MECAMAT COLLOQUIUM - Mechanics Across the Scales, Pages 105189
   > [https://doi.org/10.1016/j.mechmat.2024.105189](https://doi.org/10.1016/j.mechmat.2024.105189)

+Further process of the per-atom slip direction and slip plane car help understand what slip systems are activated in the system.
+Prior to apply the S2TXA modifier, one should:
+  - Apply the AtomicStrain modifier with an appropriate cutoff radius
+  - Activate the computation of the deformation gradient tensor

 ## Parameters

 | GUI name                        | Python name       | Description                                                      | Default Value |